VintageWatchstraps Logo

 The round knob that sticks out from the top or side of the case and is used to wind the spring and set the hands is called the “couronne” in Swiss/French, which is crown in English.

-On the type of old watches that I am interested in from the time of World War One, crowns were usually one of two styles, onion or pumpkin.
+On the type of old watches that I am interested in from the time of the First World War, crowns were usually one of two styles, onion or pumpkin.
 One often sees old watches with their crowns described as onion or pumpkin that look like nothing of the sort, which is rather confusing, so here are pictures of two crowns with my take on the terminology.

 It is very simple really; does the crown look more like an onion, or more like a pumpkin?